 In this article, we will discuss the factors that affect a webpage’s rank in SERPs.
 And notably, all 4 of these factors concern links or backlinks only.

 The first and the primary factor that improves link building is the text or the phrase used to hyperlink a webpage.
 These texts or phrases are known as anchor texts, and can also be a URL.
+Link building is an important part of any digital marketing strategy as it helps to improve website visibility and search engine rankings.
+Link building services can help to ensure that your website is linked to relevant and authoritative sites, which can help to boost your website’s SEO rankings.

 The anchor text gives a crucial idea about what could be on a target page.
 Industry experts offering link building service at OutreachMonks explain that anchor text makes use of keywords, and helps create a diverse pool of keywords that a page could rank for.
 According to Google’s original PageRank algorithm, “anchor text gives a more precise idea about what could be found on a linked page”.